The Allure of True Crime

 Whitney Phillips, UO Professor of Information Politics and Ethics

-Whitney Phillips is an assistant professor of information politics and ethics at the University of Oregon’s School of Journalism and Communication.
+Whitney Phillips is an associate professor of information politics and ethics and the John L. Hulteng Endowed Chair in Media Ethics and Responsibility at the University of Oregon’s School of Journalism and Communication.
 Her interdisciplinary research explores the ethics of information: how it impacts elections, public discourse, relationships, and individual wellbeing.
 She teaches courses on media ethics, monster narratives, and elections.
 She is the author of several books, including Share Better and Stress Less: A Guide to Thinking Ecologically about Social Media and The Shadow Gospel.
 Phillips is also a core faculty member in the Folklore Program and a frequent contributor to national media conversations on digital culture and misinformation.

 Questions?